 There are laws in place in the US that make selling alcohol to people under the MLDA illegal.
 Dramshop liability governs premises selling and serving alcohol to minors who later inflict harm to others.
 This law seeks to protect the public from premises selling alcohol to minors.
 Dramshop laws are available in about 43 states.
-They regard supplying alcohol to underage drinkers as a criminal offense by all 50 states.
+They regard supplying alcohol to underage drinkers as a criminal offense in all 50 states.
 You are also guilty of a misdemeanor if you use a minor to work on your premises selling alcohol.

 The State of New York has relatively lenient alcohol laws.
-New York laws allow underage youth to have alcohol when they have a guardian or parent with them.
-They also consent to underage drinking for education, seeking help for a friend and with parental approval.
-Internal Possession is against the law unless you consume alcohol under acceptable circumstances.
-New York forbids supplying alcohol to minors and allows minors to serve alcohol on-premise once they are 18 years old.
+New York laws allow underage youth to have alcohol when they have a guardian or parent present.
+They also consent to underage drinking for education, seeking help for a friend, and with parental approval.
+Internal possession is against the law unless you consume alcohol under acceptable circumstances.
+New York forbids supplying alcohol to minors and allows minors to serve alcohol on-premise once they are 18.
 It will enable them to serve alcohol off-premise at any age with supervision for wine and beer and at 18 with supervision for spirits.
-The State imposes a BAC limit of 0.02 for those who are under the MLDA and those in violation of State laws are subject to fines of up to $50, up to 30 hours of community service and to attend detox programs.
+The state imposes a BAC limit of 0.02 for those under the MLDA, and those violating State laws are subject to fines of up to $50, up to 30 hours of community service, and to attend detox programs.

 Illegal drinking of alcohol by people under the MLDA of 21 still presents a considerable challenge in the US.
-NIAAA finds that young people whose age lies between 12-20 years account for 4% of alcohol consumption.
+NIAAA finds that young people between 12-20 years account for 4% of alcohol consumption.
 This is despite all the efforts by lawmakers to try to tame alcohol consumption among those under 21.
 Much more work needs to be done, like making underage drinkers find and attend detox centers programs before underage drinking can be reduced.